 Dressing Up the Button-Down Shirt in No Time to Die

-The button-down shirts in A View to a Kill were an anomaly for Bond until Daniel Craig brought them back in No Time to Die.
+Daniel Craig brought back the button-down shirt in No Time to Die.
 He wears a cornflower blue denim shirt from Brunello Cucinelli, one of Daniel Craig’s personal favourite brands.
 It may have been Daniel Craig’s personal choice to wear this shirt in the film.
 The shirt is Italian, but the collar has a pronounced roll like the classic American version.
 The shirt differs from American button-down shirts by having a two-button cuffs, no chest pocket, a slim fit and blue buttons.

 What is most surprising about this outfit is that James Bond wears a tie with a button-down collar.
 Due to Bond never having done so before in almost 60 years of being on screen, plus his British sensibilities, it was shocking to see him wear a button-down collar with a suit and tie.
 Because the suit is a very casual and sporty needlecord suit from Italian brand Massimo Alba, the button-down shirt is not out of place.
 An American or Italian would naturally wear a button-down shirt with this suit and a tie, but on Bond a soft semi-spread collar would be the expected choice.

 Bond eventually loses the tie and the button-down collar looks more appropriate for the character, but the shirt is still an unexpected choice.